craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-012-1 is a traditional wide-blade dagger made of an unknown bone-white metallic material, with a hemp cord wrapped grip.
 Once per day, when the wielder of this dagger speaks the command word, the blade of GME-012-1 will extend to a total length of 13 inches.
 After a period of 50-70 minutes, the effect ceases, and the blade of GME-012-1 retracts to its uneffected length.

 		- GME-012-2 is a serrated shiv made of an unknown bone-white metallic material and a very simple tang-grooved grip.
 Once per day, when the wielder of this dagger speaks the command word, GME-012-2 will dematerialize.
-After exactly 1 minute elapses, or when the command word is spoken again, the wielder dematerializes and immediately rematerializes with GME-012-2 in the space in which GME-012-2 dematerialized.
+After exactly 1 minute elapses, or when the command word is spoken again, the wielder dematerializes and immediately rematerializes with GME-012-2 in the space and position at which GME-012-2 dematerialized.

 		- GME-012-3 is a karambit-blade dagger made of an unknown bone-white metallic material, with a tight black silk wrapped grip.
 Once per day, when the wielder of this dagger speaks the command word, GME-012-3 begins to emit a thick black smoke, which will surround the wielder in a 10' radius, until GME-012-3 ceases to emit the smoke after 30 seconds and it naturally dissapates.
 Extensive testing has revealed that this smoke is transparent to the wielder, and has no effect on range of vision or fine motor skills.